This article deals with the Filter, GeoIP and WAF features of WEDOS Protection. For information on Captcha and Cookies, visit this link.

 GeoIP

 GeoIP is a type of filter which allows you to set up specific rules for specific countries, as chosen on a map.
-In addition to access (allow or block traffic), the GeoIP filter can also manage where to deploy Captcha or Cookies as a protective measure.
+In addition to access (allow or block traffic), the GeoIP filter can also manage where to deploy Proof of Work as a protective measure.

 In the Start and Advanced subsription plans, GeoIP is AI Mode only.
 To unlock the management interface (map), upgrade to the Expert plan.